folio-org/okapi/doc/guide.md

 modules may push their own numbers as well, as needed.
 It is hoped that they will use a key naming scheme that is close to what we do in Okapi.

-Enabling the metrics via `-enable-metrics` will start sending metrics to `localhost:2003`.
+Enabling the metrics via `-enable-metrics` will start sending metrics to `localhost:2003`

-If you add `-DgraphiteHost=graphite.yourdomain.io` as a parameter to your java command e.g.
+If you add `graphiteHost` as a parameter to your java command, e.g.
 `java -DgraphiteHost=graphite.yourdomain.io -jar okapi-core/target/okapi-core-fat.jar dev -enable-metrics`
 then metrics will be sent to `graphite.yourdomain.io`